 The Indian Rainbow tarantula has an average lifespan of 12 to 15 years for females and 2 to 4 years for males.
 To keep them healthy, make sure that you remove uneaten food, provide adequate ventilation & humidity, and that you do not feed them wild-caught insects.

 Fun Facts about the Indian Rainbow Tarantula

-- Two particular color forms have been observed in the population of H. devamatha: Pink form and Blue Form.
+- Two particular color forms have been observed in the population of H. devamatha: Pink form and Blue form.

 - Its previous name, psychedelicus, corresponded to the word “psychedelic” in honor of its bright, intense colors.
-The nickname LSD Earth Tiger most likely has to do with the bright colors experienced in psychedelic phenomenons.
+The nickname LSD Earth-Tiger most likely has to do with the bright colors experienced in psychedelic phenomenons.

 Final words: Is the Indian Rainbow Tarantula Right for you?

 We hope this article has provided you with everything you need to know about this gorgeous tarantula.
 Remember that if you do choose to get one, you must use a reputable captivity-bred vendor.
-She’s a gorgeous one and makes a good addition to every hobbyist’s collection.
+She’s a gorgeous spider and makes a good addition to every hobbyist’s collection.

 Do note that this species is not for beginners.
 They’re extremely quick, very defensive, and have potent venom.
 This is not a good introductory spider.
 If you’ve never owned a tarantula before, you’re better off getting your feet wet with a more docile species such as the Mexican Red Rump or Arizona Blonde first.

 - Rat Intelligence: This is How Smart They REALLY Are… - January 16, 2023